 What Is Asset Tagging?

 Asset tagging is the process of affixing tags or labels to assets to identify each one individually and track data from real-time location to maintenance history.
 These tags can be assigned to both fixed and moveable assets that are spread across multiple sites and warehouses.
-Enabling businesses to achieve a holistic view of all their owned assets.
+Enabling businesses to achieve a holistic view of their owned assets.

 - Real-time location